-Each Trustee, except for Anita Rosenberg who was appointed as a Trustee in May of 2013, and Thomas J. Folliard who was appointed as Trustee in August of 2017, has been a Board member of the Trust and other Baron mutual funds for at least 11 years.
+Each Trustee, except for Anita Rosenberg who was appointed as a Trustee in May of 2013, and Thomas J. Folliard who was appointed as Trustee in August of 2017, has been a Board member of the Trust and other Baron mutual funds for at least 12 years.
 In addition, the following are among some of the specific experiences, qualifications, attributes or skills that each Trustee possesses supplementing the information provided in the table above.
-The Board believes that the significance of each Trustee's experience, qualifications, attributes or skills is an individual matter (meaning that experience that is important for one Trustee may not have the same value for
+The Board believes that the significance of each Trustee's experience, qualifications, attributes or skills is an individual matter (meaning that experience that is important for one Trustee may not have the same value for another) and that these factors are best evaluated at the Board level, with no single Trustee, or particular factor, being indicative of Board effectiveness.
+However, the Board believes that Trustees need to have the ability to critically review, evaluate, question and discuss information provided to them, and to interact effectively with

-Trustees deemed to be "Interested Trustees" by reason of their employment with the Adviser and the Distributor.
+(1) Trustees deemed to be "Interested Trustees" by reason of their employment with the Adviser and the Distributor.